-On October 14, 2009, President Obama signed the Executive Order reestablishing the White House Initiative on Asian Americans and Pacific Islanders (Initiative).
-The Initiative, co-chaired by U.S. Department of Education and the U.S. Department of Commerce, is housed within the U.S. Department of Education.
+On October 14, 2009, President Obama signed the Executive Order re-establishing the White House Initiative on Asian Americans and Pacific Islanders (Initiative).
+The Initiative, co-chaired by U.S. Departments of Education and Commerce, is housed within the U.S. Department of Education.
 The Initiative is designed to improve the quality of life and opportunities for Asian Americans and Pacific Islanders by facilitating increased access to and participation in federal programs where they remain underserved.
 This historic Executive Order provides increased access to the federal government for Asian American and Pacific Islander communities, and affirms President Obama's commitment to these communities.